Wild Bird Seed (WBS) TEK: Full Guide for Grain Spawn

 Rinsing wild bird seed with water in kitchen strainer

-Step 1: Rinse Thoroughly
+Step 1: Rinse WBS thoroughly

-Step 2: Soak (12–24 hrs)
+Step 2: Soak for 12–24 hours

-Step 3: Simmer (30–45 mins)
+Step 3: Simmer for 30–45 minutes

-Step 4: Drain and Surface Dry
+Step 4: Drain and surface-dry

 Tip: Hold some seeds in your hand and shake them.
 If your palm gets wet or sticky, they are not ready.